 6. Blue Buffalo Life Protection Senior Chicken Dry Food

-- Deboned chicken as first ingredient for lean protein
+- Deboned chicken as first ingredient provides high-quality protein

-- LifeSource Bits with antioxidants for immune support
+- LifeSource Bits with antioxidants support immune health and oxidative balance

 - Natural ingredients